 The Cricut Maker can cut tissue paper with the rotary blade and the cuts come out so clean!
 I haven’t ever tried cutting tissue paper with the fine point blade, but I know the Maker works so well because the rotary blade doesn’t drag, so it doesn’t tear.

 I made some Cricut tissue paper flowers by cutting out 4-inch scalloped circles.
 Open this Design Space File if you want to use exactly what I did.

 Paint the frame if desired.
 This box frame was left over from another project from a few years ago.
 I painted two coats of light pink paint.
-When the paint is dry, cut a piece of the vinyl to fit exactly in the back of the frame.
+When the paint is dry, cut a piece of the vinyl or cardstock to fit exactly in the back of the frame.

 Cutting tissue paper with Cricut